lthms/soap.coffee-lthms/site/posts/StronglySpecifiedFunctionsRefine.md

 ## Conclusion

-Writing strongly-specified functions allows for reasoning about the result correctness while computing it.
+Writing strongly specified functions allows for reasoning about the result correctness while computing it.
 This can help in practice.
 However, writing these functions with the `refine`{.coq} tactic does not enable a very idiomatic Coq code.